Prostate Cancer

 • A male hormone called testosterone secreted by the testicles directly affects the growth and functions of the prostate gland.

-• Cells in the prostate sometimes change and no longer grow, or behave normally.
+• Cells in the prostate sometimes change and no longer grow, or behave abnormally.
 Changes to prostate cells can cause prostate cancer.

 Risk factors